INTRODUCED PREDATORS

 Woylie project

 Another way to help Australia’s species combat feral predators is to provide a safe haven for important animals to reproduce.
 WWF was able to provide support to Kanyana Wildlife Rehabilitation Centre to help improve their breeding enclosures for the critically endangered woylie or brush-tailed bettong.
 The woylies housed in these facilities are from Tutanning, one of four woylie populations classified as vital to maintaining the genetic diversity of the species.
 Sadly, all four populations have declined drastically during the past decade and the Tutanning population is now believed to be extinct in the wild.
-By helping these animals breed in captivity we’re ensuring that important genetics can live on even when the wild population has been decimated by introduced cats and foxes.
+By helping these animals breed in human care, we’re ensuring that important genetics can live on even when the wild population has been decimated by introduced cats and foxes.

 Causes